© 2013 Raffles Institution.

 *In 2009, RI and RJC re-integrated under the name Raffles Institution.
 Mrs Lim Lai Cheng became Principal of RJC in 2008, and Principal of the re-integrated RI in 2009.

-Located opposite the Year 1 - 4 General Office, the Museum witnesses the integration of historical documents and artefacts, arranged thematically to allow viewers to re-experience the school's history.
+Located opposite the Year 1-4 General Office, the Museum witnesses the integration of historical documents and artefacts, arranged thematically to allow viewers to re-experience our school's history.

 Payment may be made in the following ways: